In search of the Disco King

-The context for the project are live shows devised by The Bowie Lounge, which is an artistic response to the work of David Bowie - a re-staging of songs, readings, poems and art happenings inspired by those of the early Beckingham Art Lab.
+The context for this project are live shows devised by Keith Sparrow & The Bowie Lounge, which is an artistic response to the work of David Bowie - a re-staging of songs, readings, poems and art happenings inspired by those of the early Beckingham Art Lab.

 The project takes place as the band perform their live set, and consists of real-time re-filming /remixing of Bowie video, using multiple cameras fed across several screens.
 Images from the original videos, through re-filming, analogue processing, and circuit bending become distorted, blurred and fractured – the images stutter, glitch and are overwhelmed by noise.